 - Vaccinations and universal medical insurance.
 CUSE may fund Visa and passport fees for longer term projects, internships and service learning.

 The following items are NON-ALLOWABLE on CUSE grants and will not be funded:

 - Tuition or any “program fees” charged to students by volunteer, immersion or service learning organizations that do not apply to direct costs.
 (Please note: sometimes these fees include the costs of lodging and meals.
 We must see a breakdown of the program fee that shows exactly what is being paid for and the total amount that goes to each portion in order to fund these parts of a program fee.)

 - Gasoline or any car repair or maintenance costs that are incurred, e.g., flat tire replacement, oil changes, etc., if you’re using your personal car.

 - Personal care items such as toiletries or laundry supplies.

 - Meals for anyone other than the grant recipient, unless relevant to the project purpose.

 - Durable equipment such as audio and video recorders, books, computer software or hard ware, digital cameras. etc.

-We encourage you to schedule an appointment with the Administrative Coordinator before you submit your proposal to review your budget before submitting it officially, especially if you have never crafted a grant budget before.
-Upon official submission of your budget, it is reviewed by CUSE’s Administrative Coordinator to ensure that the most economical choices and decisions are being made.
-If/when the opportunity to save resources is identified, the budget will be adjusted.
-Some items in your budget may be non-allowable.
-Also, partial awards may be made due to limited funds.
-If you wish more clarity or specific adjustment information, please contact the CUSE Administrative Coordinator.
-If you are awarded a grant, CUSE will provide you with an updated budget so that you know exactly what your grant will and will not cover.
+We encourage you to schedule an appointment with the Student Programming Coordinator before you submit your proposal to review your budget before submitting it officially, especially if you have never crafted a grant budget before.
+Awards will not exceed the grant amount and partial awards may be made due to limited funds.
+If you have any questions about grant funding, please contact the CUSE Student Programming Coordinator.